cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 The ML-DSA Signature Scheme is paramaterized to support different security level.

-This document requests the registration of the following algorithms in {{-IANA.jose.algorithms}}:
+This document requests the registration of the following algorithms in {{-IANA.jose}}:

 | Name       | alg | Description
 |---
 | ML-DSA-44  | ML-DSA-44     | JSON Web Signature Algorithm for ML-DSA-44
 {: #jose-algorithms align="left" title="JOSE algorithms for ML-DSA"}

-This document requests the registration of the following algorithms in {{-IANA.cose.algorithms}}:
+This document requests the registration of the following algorithms in {{-IANA.cose}}:

 | Name       | alg | Description
 |---